 Section 1.1.1- Listings Subject to Rules and Regulations of the Service: Any listing taken on a contract to be filed with the Multiple Listing Service is subject to the rules and regulations of the Service upon signature of the seller(s).

-Section 1.1.2-Listing types required to be filed by the service should be filed within (72) hours or (3) days of commencement of fully executed listing agreement.
+Section 1.1.2-Listing types required to be filed by the Service should be filed within (72) hours or (3) days of commencement of fully executed listing agreement or within 1 business day after publicly marketing of the property, whichever is earlier.

 Section 1.2-Detail on Listings Filed with the Service: A listing agreement or property data form, when filed with the Multiple Listing Service by the listing broker, shall be complete in every detail which is ascertainable as specified on the property data form.
-The 72 hour or three day rule shall apply to listings being submitted under the “SCHEDULED” (SCHD) status.
+The previously mentioned 72 hour and/or 1 business day rules shall apply to listings being submitted to the GLD and the PLD.

 (a) Accurate information shall be information relative to the promotion of the property and shall not include listing office/agent or other company promotion.
 Therefore; all phone & fax numbers, URLs (including websites and virtual tours), email addresses, and Company, Broker, and Agent names are not permitted in the Public Remarks field.